Deadlifts With Dumbbells – Introduction

 - Do not round your lower back or allow your hips to rise faster than your shoulders.

-- At the top of the movement, do not lean back.
+- Complete the rep to a standing position at the top of the movement, but do not lean back.

 - Push your hips back, bend your legs, and lower the weights back to the floor.